 Micro-fulfillment centers are strategic to the future of Instacart, because they will allow Instacart’s retail grocery customers to remove grocery fulfillment from their retail stores.
 This will reduce crowding in aisles, improve the customer experience, and reduce the cost of fulfilling online grocery orders and curbside pickup orders.
 I’ve recommended this strategy to Instacart as well the retailers Ahold Delhaize, Albertsons, HEB, Aldi, Lidl, and Kroger, to name a few.

-An interesting option that I have spoken and written about since 2018, is for Instacart to become a system integrator similar to Element Logic, Swisslog, Bastian Solutions, or PULSE Integration.
+An interesting option that I have spoken and written about since 2018, is for Instacart to become a system integrator similar to Element Logic, Swisslog, Bastian Solutions, or PULSE Integration, but without owning the ability to install MFCs, do construction, and so on.
 A ‘system integrator’ is a company that combines different material handling systems, Micro-fulfillment Centers, warehouses, Customer Fulfillment Centers, racking, conveyors, AS/RS, Autonomous Mobile Robots (AMR), Automated Guided Vehicles (AGV), Robotic Palletizing, software and additional equipment and systems, to create optimal fulfillment solutions.
-Some system integrators, like PULSE Integration, also offer strategy and supply chain consulting, analytics, and data-driven robotic solutions.
-PULSE markets their company as, “The most valuable member of your engineering and logistics team.”

 Below is a picture of an AutoStore fulfillment system in the process of being installed by PULSE Integration.